 Our readers are our writers!
-Email us a writeup of your cruise to Ilha de Mozambique & we'll send you a cruise discount voucher, to discount the cost of the next one.
+Email us a writeup and photographs of your cruise to Ilha de Mozambique & we'll send you a cruise discount voucher, to discount the cost of the next one.

 Ilha de Mozambique, an island situated in the Nampula Province of nothern Mozambique, has a rich heritage and was recently declared a Unesco World Heritage Site.
 Visitors to this fast growing tourist destination can expect to enjoy sandy beaches as well as colonial architecture, bustling markets and delicious cuisine.
 The island has recently started a period of modernisation and has a fascinating blend of African, Portuguese, Arab and Indian cultures.

 The island itself is relatively small, at around 3km long and between 200 and 500 metres wide, so a walk around the island could be done on a one day cruise stop over.
 Most buildings of interest are at the island's northern end.
 Most of the island's population of 14 000 people live in reed houses at the southern end of the island.

 Lovers of architecture should not miss the Chapel of Nossa Senhora de Baluarte, the southern hemisphere's oldest habitable building.
 Other places of interest are the Musea de Arte Sacre, the Chopal, the Fort of Saint Sebastian and Palace of Sao Paulo.

 Nature-lovers will appreciate the volcanic rock formation that lines Nampula’s vast horizon as well as the nearby Chocas Mar, a long sandy beach about 40km north of the island across the Mossuril Bay and Cabaceiras.

 Cruise guests can expect loads of exciting shore excursions arranged by MSC which can be booked on board the ship, but these do regularly change, so be sure to check with your cruise consultant what is available.
 Here is what has been available in the past: